andli/munin/README.md

 Munin helps you track time for different tasks during your work day.
 Each face represents a different activity — just flip the cube to start logging time for a specific task (ex. _"Product support"_, _"Emails"_, etc).
 Add labels to each side if you want.

-It’s 3D-printed, powered by a Seeed XIAO board, and designed to be **subscription-free and hackable**.
+It’s 3D-printed, bluetooth connected, powered by a Seeed XIAO board, and designed to be **subscription-free and hackable**.

 Depending on usage, battery time should be 2-4 weeks.